National Day of Mourning

-So, since 1970, participants have created an annual protest called the Day of Mourning to honor Native ancestors and their struggles to survive today.
+So, since 1970, participants have created an annual protest called the National Day of Mourning to honor Native ancestors and their struggles to survive today.
 While the holiday coincides with Thanksgiving, the goal of this day is to educate people about Native American history.

-History of Day of Mourning
+History of National Day of Mourning

 While the story of Thanksgiving tells about a mutual benefit between the Pilgrims and Native Americans, this holiday tells a different side of history.
 The United American Indians of New England (UAINE) created this holiday to publicize the democide and misrepresentation of Native Americans.

 Within days Wamsutta was told by a representative of the Department of Commerce and Development that he would not be allowed to give the speech.
-Since then, UANIE asks participants to partake in the Day of Mourning to understand the racism and oppression they faced, as well as find a spiritual remembrance of those throughout history.
+Since then, UANIE asks participants to partake in the National Day of Mourning to understand the racism and oppression they faced, as well as find a spiritual remembrance of those throughout history.

-How to Celebrate Day of Mourning
+How to celebrate National Day of Mourning

 While it takes place in New England, its message is aimed at America, and anyone all over can participate.
 Since it takes place on Thanksgiving, while your family gathers together to create feasts, you can take the time to fast beforehand and research Native American history.